Connect to a directory service

 - Port - Specify the port number for communicating with the directory server.

 - SSL check box - Click to enable Secure Sockets Layer (SSL) communication.
 If certificate errors occur, the wizard displays a list of these errors.
-If you know it is safe to ignore them, click Ignore Certificate Errors.
+If you are sure it is safe to ignore them, click Ignore Certificate Errors.

 - Test Connection - Click to verify so the appliance can connect to the directory service.